-The Company has ongoing litigation proceedings against Pharmamark and an individual in relation to breaches of Intellectual Property.
+The Company was awarded settlement monies during FY22 which have been paid in the proceedings against Pharmamark and an individual in relation to breaches of Intellectual Property.
 Excluding these proceedings, no person has applied for leave of the Court to bring proceedings on behalf of the Company or to intervene in any proceedings to which the Company is a party for the purpose of taking responsibility on behalf of the Company for all or any part of those proceedings.